 Brain Dump

-Sometimes, we are so overwhelmed with everything in our heads that we can’t focus on the most important task.
-We might not even be able to determine what that task is!
+Sometimes, we are so overwhelmed with everything in our heads that we can’t focus on the most critical task.
+We might need help to determine what that task is!

-A brain dump can help with that.
-It’s a system of getting everything that’s floating around in your head out on paper.
-This will help you organize your thoughts so you can stay focused on what is really important.
+A brain dump can help.
+It’s a system of getting everything floating in your head out on paper.
+Getting your thoughts on paper will help you organize them and stay focused on what is essential.

-We have a free bundle of brain dump worksheets that will help you organize your thoughts and stay at your most productive – get it here!
+We have a free bundle of brain dump worksheets to help you organize your thoughts and stay at your most productive – get it here!

 Make A List

 Is making a list the same thing as journaling?
-I mean, you’re writing stuff you need to do down in both, right?
-But they aren’t the same, and it’s important to do both for the sake of productivity.
+You’re writing stuff you need to do down in both, right?
+But they aren’t the same, and doing both is vital for productivity.

-Your journal entry is going to be much broader than what’s on your to-do list.
-For example, there are tons of things you need to do if one of your goals is to publish a blog post.
+Your journal entry will be much broader than your to-do list.
+For example, you need to do many things if one of your goals is to publish a blog post.
 You need to write the post, create photos, focus on SEO, create a killer headline, do social media shares…and the list goes on.

 Set a Specific Time Frame

-Set yourself a specific time of one to two hours where you dedicate yourself to being productive.
-Who knows, you may get so engrossed in it that you end up spending even more time on it!
+Set a specific time of one to two hours to which you dedicate yourself to being productive.
+You may get so engrossed in it that you spend even more time on it!

-This is the basic idea behind the Pomodoro technique.
-With this method of time management, you set a timer for a specific small amount of time.
-Then you focus completely on a specific task for that timeframe.
-When the time is up, you can take a break of move on to something else.
+Time blocking is the basic idea behind the Pomodoro technique.
+You set a timer for a short time, focusing on a specific task for that timeframe.
+When the time is up, you can move on to something else.

 Say No

-A giant hindrance to productivity is people wanting you to do things for them.
+People wanting you to do things for them is a massive hindrance to productivity.
 I understand that it’s great to help people out on occasion.
-But when helping others becomes such a drain on you that you aren’t able to accomplish your own tasks, it might be time to say no.
+But it might be time to say no when helping others becomes such a drain on you that you can’t accomplish your own tasks.

 Create a Routine

-Focusing on a specific time each day for productivity works even better if you make it a routine.
+Focusing on a specific time for productivity works even better if you make it a routine.
 I’m a morning person, so I’m at my most productive levels first thing in the morning.
-I like to spend some of that energy working on my blog.
-Every morning, after I get ready for my workday, I spend about an hour working on blog stuff.
-I don’t even have to think about it anymore, it’s my morning routine.
+Therefore, I use that energy to get personal stuff done before work.

 Setting a daily routine like this will help you be more productive.
-Set a specific time every day and do your best to keep to that schedule.
+Set a specific time daily and do your best to keep to that schedule.
 Eventually, it will become a habit, and being productive during that time will be second nature to you.

 Put the Distractions Away

 Distractions are one of the biggest productivity killers out there.
-I can’t tell you how many times I’ve been super into writing…ooh a new post on Reddit!
-Or getting ready to start….wow look at this Twitter notification!
-There are so many distracting apps, and they are huge wastes of time.
-But, we can find ways to stop ourselves from procrastinating with distractions.
+Our phones burst with distracting apps, calling us to waste our time.
+But we can find ways to stop ourselves from procrastinating with distractions.

 Focus on the Most Important Thing First